 Hill Pulaya, Kerala

 The Hill Pulayans live mostly in places around Kottayam and Idukki district.
-They also go by the name, Mala Pulayas.
-Their dialect has a strong influence of Tamil and Malayalam, where the dominance is for Tamil words and phrases.
-The government has provided them with one-acre land per family, so many of them have taken up cultivation, apart from opening minor shops, daily wage labor and animal husbandry.
+They also go by the name Mala Pulayas.
+Their dialect has a strong influence on Tamil and Malayalam.
+The dominance is for Tamil words and phrases.
+The government has provided them with one-acre land per family.
+Hence many of them have taken up cultivation, apart from opening little shops, daily wage labour and animal husbandry.

 Halakki Vokkaliga, Karnataka